-- Early Childhood Education: The JEO Initiative formed a partnership with the Erikson Institute-one of the country's foremost child development research institutions-to develop a fellowship ("Stratton Fellowship") for local and state officials, senior leaders of state agencies, judges, and law enforcement to gain a deeper understanding on how childhood trauma influences justice involvement and life outcomes. - Children of Incarcerated Parents: The JEO Initiative supported the passage of HB 2649, which establishes the Children of Incarcerated Parents Task Force.
-The Task Force convenes advocates and law enforcement stakeholders to develop recommendations about policies and procedures that reduce the impact of incarceration on children.
+- Early Childhood Education: The JEO Initiative formed a partnership with the Erikson Institute-one of the country's foremost child development research institutions-to develop a fellowship called the Stratton Fellowship for local and state officials, senior leaders of state agencies, judges, and law enforcement to gain a deeper understanding about how childhood trauma influences justice involvement and life outcomes. - Children of Incarcerated Parents: The JEO Initiative supported the passage of HB 2649, which establishes the Children of Incarcerated Parents Task Force.
+The Task Force convenes advocates and law enforcement stakeholders to develop recommendations about policies and

-Non-binary and Trans Women: The JEO Initiative has been working to increase visibility on issues that impact non-binary people and trans women, including violence and access to health care.
-As part of our #HearOurVoices campaign, the Initiative has begun partnering with Howard Brown Health and other organizations to host a series of listening sessions with impacted residents to hear their ideas for solutions.
+- procedures that reduce the impact of incarceration on children. - Non-Binary People and Trans Women: The JEO Initiative has been working to increase the visibility of issues that impact non-binary people and trans women, including violence and access to health care.
+As part of the #HearOurVoices campaign, the Initiative has begun partnering with Howard Brown Health and other organizations to host a series of listening sessions with impacted residents to hear their ideas for solutions to these challenges.

-JEO Initiative listens to service needs non-binary people and trans women
+The JEO Initiative conducts a listening session with non-binary people and trans women.

-Racial Equity: The JEO Initiative met with several governmental leaders within the state to discuss how to continuously improve on policies, programs and practices related to racial equity.
-The JEO is now working with other jurisdictions to host a racial equity training for government employees, with the goal of developing a racial equity framework for government leaders.
+• Racial Equity: The JEO Initiative met with several governmental leaders within the state to discuss how to continuously improve on policies, programs and practices related to racial equity.
+The JEO Initiative is now working with other jurisdictions to host a racial equity training for government employees, with the goal of developing a racial equity framework for government leaders.

 - Access to Jobs: The JEO Initiative supported SB 1965, which reduces restrictions for people with criminal records to get a license to work in the healthcare field.
-The new law allows people to obtain a waiver before they receive a job offer from an employer and reduces unnecessary barriers for people to work. - Transportation to Work and School: The JEO Initiative supported SB 1786, or the License to Work Act, which forbids the suspension of driver's licenses for nonmoving violations and improves the ability for families to get to work and school.
-The law reflects the administration's commitment to helping low-income families and communities of color, who are disproportionately impacted by tickets and driver's license suspensions, pursue economic opportunity. - Violence Prevention: The JEO Initiative has been working with various state agencies to develop violence prevention strategies.
-This includes supporting the Illinois Criminal Justice Information Authority's development of a statewide violence prevention plan and the Department of Public Health's violence prevention task force to develop a robust public health approach to violence prevention. - Data and Equity: The JEO Initiative met with over 200 data and information leaders at the National Association for Justice Information Systems Conference to explain the importance of data for shaping equitable strategies, such as Illinois' groundbreaking efforts to identify the communities that have the highest rates of unemployment, poverty, gun violence, and incarceration yet are underserved by state resources.
+The new law allows people to obtain a waiver before they receive a job offer from an employer and reduces unnecessary barriers for people to work. - The JEO Initiative supported SB 1786, or the License to Work Act, which forbids the suspension of driver's licenses for nonmoving violations and improves the ability for families to get to work and school.
+The law reflects the administration's commitment to helping low-income families and communities of color, who are disproportionately impacted by tickets and driver's license suspensions, pursue economic opportunity.